-Wizard Setup - IS P Parameters for Internet Access

-User Name
+User Name ChangeMe

-Password
+Password states.

 IP Address

 Obtain an IP Address Automatically

 C Static IP Address

 0.0.0.0

 Connection

-Connect on Demand: Max Idle Timeout 0 Secs
+Connect on Demand: Max Idle Timeout 0 sec

 C Nailed-Up Connection

-Network Address
+Network Addres s Translation

 SUA Only

 Back Next

-Figure 3-5 Internet Connection with PPPoA
+Table 7 Internet Connection with PPPoA

 LABEL DESCRIPTION User Name Enter the login name that your ISP gives you.
 Password Enter the password associated with the user name above.
 IP Address This option is available if you select Routing in the Mode field.
 A static IP address is a fixed IP that your ISP gives you.
 A dynamic IP address is not fixed; the ISP assigns you a different one each time you connect to the Internet.
-The Single User Account feature can be used with either a dynamic or static IP address.
 Click Obtain an IP Address Automatically if you have a dynamic IP address; otherwise click Static IP Address and type your ISP assigned IP address in the IP Address text box below.
 Connection Select Connect on Demand when you don't want the connection up all the time and specify an idle time-out (in seconds) in the Max.
 Idle Timeout field.
 The default setting selects Connection on Demand with 0 as the idle time-out, which means the Internet session will not timeout.
 Select Nailed-Up Connection when you want your connection up all the time.
 The Prestige will try to bring up the connection automatically if it is disconnected.
 The schedule rule(s) in SMT menu 26 has priority over your Connection settings.
 Network Address Translation This option is available if you select Routing in the Mode field.
 Select None , SUA Only or Full Feature from the drop-sown list box.
-Refer to the NAT chapter for more details.
+Refer to Chapter 7, on page 70 for more details.
 Back Click Back to go back to the first wizard screen.
 Next Click Next to continue to the next wizard screen.